tendermint/spec/rust-spec/lightclient/supervisor/supervisor_001_draft.md

 functionality.
-Each lightblock is first verified with a primary, and then cross-checked with secondaries, and if all goes well, the lightblock is added to the lightstore.
-That is, no lightblock is ever removed from the lightstore, and all lightblocks in the lightstore are trusted.
+Each lightblock is first verified with a primary, and then cross-checked with secondaries, and if all goes well, the lightblock is added (with the attribute "trusted") to the lightstore.
+Intermiate lightblocks that were used to verify the target block but were not cross-checked are stored as "verified"

 > We note that if a different concurrency model is considered
 > for an implementation, the semantics of the lightstore might change: